youcef-barhdadi/Netwhat-calculator/README.md

 ## Notes

 These scripts have been done in order not to waste time on questions.
-Don't use this calculator if you don't understand any formulas behind it.
+Don't use this calculator if you don't understand any formulas behind it.<br>
-I have yet to find a way to tell the exact adress of the network from the IP address of a router.
+I have yet to find a way to tell the exact adress of the network from the IP address of a router.<br>
 Please report any issue you encountered.